 The outcome of your complaint could be decided by us or by another government agency or department.

-Give us up to 45 days to look into it.
+We'll come back with a resolution to your complaint within 20 days.
+If it's more complicated, give us up to 45 days to look into it.
 The time it takes us to give you an outcome depends on the type and complexity of the issue you’ve raised.

-If necessary, we’ll update our policies or change how we work to make sure we don’t repeat what caused the problem.
+- change how we work to make sure we don't repeat what caused the problem.

 If your complaint is about privacy